Genetics of aggression: Drosophila studies

+Specifically, when competing for food, aggression occurs based on amount of food available and is independent of any social interactions between males.
+Specifically, sucrose was found to stimulate gustatory receptor neurons, which was necessary to stimulate aggression.
+However, once the amount of food becomes greater than a certain amount, the competition between males lowers.
+This is possibly due to an over-abundance of food resources.
+On a larger scale, food was found to determine the boundaries of a territory since flies were observed to be more aggressive at the food's physical perimeter.

+However, like most behaviors requiring arousal and wakefulness, aggression was found to be impaired via sleep deprivation.
+Specifically, this occurs through the impairment of Octopamine and dopamine signaling, which are important pathways for regulating arousal in insects.
+Due to reduced aggression, sleep-deprived male flies were found to be disadvantaged at mating compared to normal flies.
+However, when octopamine agonists were administered upon these sleep-deprived flies, aggression levels were seen to be increased and sexual fitness was subsequently restored.
+Therefore, this finding implicates the importance of sleep in aggression between male flies.

 Oxidative stress arises as a result of excess production of reactive oxygen species in relation to defense mechanisms, including the action of antioxidants such as superoxide dismutase 1 (SOD1).
 Knockout of the Sod1 gene was experimentally introduced in male mice leading to impaired antioxidant defense.
 These mice were designated (Sod1-/-).
 The Sod1-/- male mice proved to be more aggressive than both heterozygous knockout males (Sod1+/-) that were 50% deficient in SOD1, and wild-type males (Sod1+/+).
 The basis for the association of oxidative stress with increased aggression has not yet been determined.

 Biological mechanisms

 Experiments designed to study biological mechanisms are utilized when exploring how aggression is influenced by genetics.
 Molecular genetics studies allow many different types of behavioral traits to be examined by manipulating genes and studying the effect(s) of the manipulation.